cape verdeCVSID

 Green Initiatives

-Engagement with local environmental organizations
+Partnerships with environmental organizations

 Environmental sustainability initiatives